lilab-bcb/cumulus/docs/starsolo.rst

 Run STARsolo to generate gene-count matrices from FASTQ files
 ----------------------------------------------------------------------

-This ``count`` workflow generates gene-count matrices from 10X FASTQ data using alternative methods other than Cell Ranger.
+This ``star_solo`` workflow generates gene-count matrices from FASTQ data using STARsolo.

 Prepare input data and import workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^